Plant fact sheets | Field of Mars EEC

 Bracken fern fact sheet

-A leafy fern that spreads across forest floors, providing shelter for small animals and helping recycle fallen leaves.
+A spreading native fern that grows across forest floors, shelters small animals and helps recycle nutrients from leaf litter.

 Grass tree fact sheet